 - Your employer has five working days to complete their section of the Claim Form and lodge both documents with their insurer.
 Penalties can apply for failing to lodge the claim within five working days.

 - The insurer will notify you within 14 days after receiving your claim form.
 The notification will indicate if the claim has been:

 If your claim is accepted you will receive weekly compensation payments (if your injury prevents you from working) and compensation for your reasonable expenses.

 If your claim is disputed, no compensation will be paid and the insurer will advise you of the reason.
 If you disagree with the insurer’s decision, you can approach the insurer to re-assess the decision.
 If still unresolved, you may lodge an application with the Workers’ Compensation Conciliation Service.

 The insurer may put your claim on hold pending further information.
 The insurer then has another 10 days to make a decision on your claim.
 If the claim is still undecided after the 10 days have passed, the claim is deemed to be in dispute.
-You may lodge an application with the Workers’ Compensation Conciliation Service to resolve the dispute.
+You can approach the insurer to request a decision be made.
+If still unresolved, you may lodge an application with the Workers’ Compensation Conciliation Service.

 Your employer or their insurer may refer you to a medical practitioner of their choice before or after your claim has been accepted.

 If you do not attend an appointment or obstruct an examination, it may impact your entitlement to compensation.